 Typically, pumpkins from farms are sold by the pound.
-According to the United States Department of Agriculture, the average price per pound of pumpkin is $1.35 cents for consumers.
-A standard pumpkin weighs 10 to 14 pounds, which means you could pay $13-$19 per pumpkin.
+According to the United States Department of Agriculture, the average price per pound of pumpkin is $1.38 cents for consumers.
+A standard pumpkin weighs 10 to 14 pounds, which means you could pay $14 to $20 per pumpkin.
 This price varies depending on which state you’re in, how well pumpkin crops are doing, and where you buy pumpkins from.
 There’s also a big difference between pumpkin prices at local places and big-box retailers, which you can find out more about below.

 Local Sellers’ Prices

 Local sellers’ prices are often higher than big-box retailers because they charge for pumpkins by the pound.
 Small, decorative pumpkins may go for around $5, while larger pumpkins, like those used for carving, may go for $16 to $25.

 An advantage of buying from farmers markets and pumpkin patches is that they will have a greater size variety than a big-box retailer.
 Pumpkins come in many different shapes, sizes, and colors.
 Miller Farms Market’s pumpkin patch in Virginia, for example, boasts 23 varieties of pumpkin, squash, and gourd.
-Buying local is also beneficial because you’ll be supporting small, locally owned businesses.
+Buying local is also beneficial because you’ll be supporting small, locally-owned businesses.

 Big-Box Retailers’ Prices